raofida75/Best-neighbourhoods-to-settle-in-Toronto-/README.md

 ## Datasets

-<b> Toronto neighbourhood profile dataset </b>: It contains various characteristics such as neighbourhood ID, total population, and so on for 140 neighbourhoods in Toronto.
+- <b> neighbourhood-profiles-2016-140-model.csv </b>: It contains various characteristics such as neighbourhood ID, total population, and so on for 140 neighbourhoods in Toronto.

-<b> Neighbourhood.geojson dataset</b>: It contains the longitude and latitude of each neighbourhood.
+- <b> Neighbourhood.geojson</b>: It contains the longitude and latitude of each neighbourhood.

-<b> Neighbourhood crime rates </b>: It contains the crime rate for different offences in each neighbourhood.
+- <b> neighbourhood-crime-rates - 4326.csv </b>: It contains the crime rate for different offences in each neighbourhood.

-<b> Housing rent dataset </b>: This dataset contains the median housing rent for 1 bedroom in each neighbourhood.
+- <b> housing.xlsx</b>: This dataset contains the median housing rent for 1 bedroom in each neighbourhood.

 ## Metrics for a desirable neighbourhood